cesar-douady/open-lmake/doc/src/rules.md

 Physical description may be :

-- a `str` in which case a bind mount is performed.
+- a `f-str` in which case a bind mount is performed.
 - a `dict` with keys `upper` (a `str`) and `lower` (a single `str` or a list of `str`) in which case an overlay mount is performed.
   Key `copy_up` (a single `str` or a list of `str`) may also be used to provide a list of directories to create in upper or files to copy from lower to upper.
   Directories are recognized when they end with `/`.